jonleopard/dotfiles/README.md

 If you prefer, you can skip the install.sh script and run stow manually.
 Just tell stow which dotfiles you want to symlink:

 ```
-./stow [foldername]
+`stow` [folder]
 ```

 I talk a bit more about stow below in the dotfile management section.
 Be sure to also check out the links in the resources section.

 ## Management Overview

 [GNU Stow](https://www.gnu.org/software/stow/) handles all my dotfiles.
 I'm using that in unison with [Git](https://git-scm.com/) for backups/versioning.
 [Homebrew](http://brew.sh/) handles all my packages and will also install all of my Mac App Store apps as well.
 ZSH plugins are managed with [zplug](https://github.com/zplug/zplug).
 I work a bit with Node, so [NVM](https://github.com/creationix/nvm) was chosen as my Node version manager.
-Lastly, [Vim-Plug](https://github.com/junegunn/vim-plug) handles all of my Neomvim plugins.
+Lastly, [Vim-Plug](https://github.com/junegunn/vim-plug) handles all of my neomvim plugins.

 ## Dotfile Management